didi/pile.js/README.md

 # License

-jimu-mobile is licensed under the Apache License 2.0.
+pile is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file.